-Repair or replacement: ?
-The roof may have localized damage such as a few missing shingles, look which can easily be replaced or it may have widespread damage or have exceeded the life expectancy of the product.
+Repair or replacement ?
+The roof may have localized damage such as a few missing shingles, sick which can easily be replaced or it may have widespread damage or have exceeded the life expectancy of the product.
 In this case the whole roof may need to be replaced.

 The roofing material may fail due to poor installation or may not be the proper type for the specific application.

 Asphalt or fiberglass shingles is the most common roofing material that we use.
 It is composed of asphalt impregnated paper with mineral granules coating the exposed surface.
 Numerous colors and styles are available to enhance the design of your home.
 Shingles are easy to install, require little maintenance and are easy to repair.
 Wind sealed shingles have an added dab of roofing cement under the bottom edge of each shingle.
 After these are installed and the roof is heated by the sun, the cement melts and sticks to the shingle below, increasing their effectiveness in high wind areas or on shallow sloped roofs.

 Asphalt: asphalt shingles come in two basic types: glass fiber (a.k.a. fiber glass) and organic.
 Organic shingles consist of an organic felt material which is generally paper saturated with asphalt to make it waterproof.
 A top coating of adhesive asphalt is then applied and the ceramic granules are then embedded.
 Organic shingles contain around 40% more asphalt per square (100 sq. ft.) than their glass fiber counterpart which makes them weigh more and gives them excellent durability and blow-off resistance.
 The lifespan of asphalt shingles depends highly upon the environment.
 Shingles in cooler climates such as the northern United States seem to last longer than those installed in the warmer climates.